arminc/grocery/app/integration-test/README.md

 Integration-test module is responsible for testing against a running Grocery application.
 It's goal do integration testing and thereby to verify if the Grocery app works when run in docker.

+### Build module
+To build the module use the profile "int"